 As a music producer, Leonardo has been involved in the albums Retratos, Rompiendo moldes, Abstracto and Fuego (Symphonic Orchestra of Heredia), Salmos cotidianos, Las memorias de Sibö and Piano Ritual (music by Marvin Camacho), Havana (music by Leonardo Curbelo), Benjamín Gutiérrez: su música and Música de Compositores Costarricenses Vol. I (Costa Rica´s National Symphonic), the last album was nominated for the Latin Grammy Award 2014 in Best Classical Music Album category.

-As a teacher he has worked at the Amadeo Roldán Conservatory (Havana, 2005-2009), Manuel Saumell Conservatory (Havana, 2005-2008) and the University of Costa Rica (from 2013 to present), where he served as Section Coordinator of Piano at the School of Musical Arts (2015-2019).
+As a teacher he has worked at the Amadeo Roldán Conservatory (Havana, 2005-2009), Manuel Saumell Conservatory (Havana, 2005-2008) and the University of Costa Rica (from 2013 to present), where he served as Section Coordinator of Piano (2015-2019) and Section Coordinator of History and Research (2020) at the School of Musical Arts.
 His students have obtained numerous laureates in Cuba, Costa Rica, Panama, United States and Lithuania.
 He has offered master classes and conferences at the Lyceum Mozartiano de La Habana, Manuel Saumell, Esteban Salas, José White Conservatories and Raúl Gómez García Vocational Art School (Cuba); National Autonomous University of Mexico, University of the Arts of Aguascalientes and Autonomous University of Zacatecas (Mexico); El Salvador Arts National Center; University of Panama; National M. K. Ciurlionis School of Art (Lithuania); guest teacher of the IX Palmares Piano Camp (Costa Rica) and VI Musicalia International Piano Festival (Cuba); and resident teacher of the XIII Aguascalientes Chamber Music Festival (Mexico).
 He has also been a member of the jury in competitions held in Cuba, Costa Rica, Panama, Mexico and Lithuania.

 Born in Havana on March 1st, 1986, Leonardo Gell received the top honors by concluding his studies on the Manuel Saumell Conservatory (Best Graduated, 2001), Amadeo Roldán Conservatory (Golden Degree, 2005) and Havana's University of Arts (Golden Degree, 2010), in which he studied piano with Faina Braginskaya, Hortensia Upmann, Teresita Junco and Ulises Hernández.
 He completed his Master's Degree at the University of Costa Rica (Honors Graduation, 2017), an institution that twice awarded him the Diploma of Academic Excellence as Best Average of the Postgraduate in Arts and of the Professional Masters in the Arts and Letters Area (2015).
 He is currently pursuing the Academic Doctorate in Studies of Society and Culture at the University of Costa Rica.
 He has received master class with Jerome Lowenthal, Salomon Mikowski, Jorge Luis Prats, Frank Fernández, Cecilio Tieles, Yleana Bautista, Ninowska Fernández-Britto, Antonio Carbonell, Roberto Urbay and Aldo López-Gavilán.